Bavarian Dirndl: Classic in dark green and navy blue

 Another characteristic feature of the Austrian dirndl is the fine embroidery—often with rose motifs—and the leather-trimmed belt that accentuates the waist.
 The cut is often slightly wider than its Bavarian counterpart, which gives the whole outfit a playful touch.

-But here comes the first surprise: While in Bavaria people believe that the 70 cm dirndl is the only true traditional costume, there are regions in Austria where the red-green dirndl is even adorned with fur trim or gold buttons.
-This creative freedom is what makes Austrian traditional costume so unique.
+But here comes the first surprise: While people in Bavaria think that the dirndl 70 cm sale While the traditional Austrian costume is the only true traditional dress, there are regions in Austria where the red-green dirndl is even adorned with fur trim or gold buttons.
+This creative freedom makes Austrian traditional costume so unique.

 Materials and cuts: Dark green vs. red and green

-Another key difference lies in the materials and colors.
-The 70cm Bavarian dirndl is usually made of thick velvet or wool in dark colors, while the Austrian red-green dirndl is often made of lighter fabric decorated with delicate embroidery.
+Another significant difference lies in the materials and colors.
+The Bavarian dirndl 70cm is usually made of thick velvet or wool in dark colors, while the Austrian red green dirndl often made of lighter fabric decorated with fine embroidery.

 The cut also plays a major role: The Bavarian dirndl has a more conservative cut, with a high collar and long sleeves.
 The Austrian model, on the other hand, often has lower necklines and shorter sleeves, giving it a more modern touch.